 Simply thinking you want to be an actor and actually performing as a job are two different things, so getting some acting experience to test the waters is a good place to start.

-- Acting camps: Attending acting or theater camps is a great way for teenagers to introduce themselves to different aspects of performing in a low-stakes environment.
+- Attend acting camps: Attending acting or theater camps is a great way for teenagers to introduce themselves to different aspects of performing in a low-stakes environment.
 There are numerous options around the country—the New York Film Academy offers camps for high schoolers in seven different locations, while the iconic Groundlings school has an improv camp for teens.

 - Expand your film horizons: Immerse yourself in as many award-winning screen performances as possible to witness the best in the industry.
 Explore independent films as well to get a taste for movies outside of the mainstream.
+As with live theater, watching films is a fantastic way to start grasping the basics of acting for the camera.

-- Research the industry: Learn as much as you can about what it’s really like to make a living as a working actor.
+- Research the entertainment industry: Learn as much as you can about what it’s really like to make a living as a working actor.
 Read and watch interviews from different perspectives, including those of directors, writers, and producers, to get a holistic view of the industry.
 (Keep in mind that actor interviews don’t always showcase the trials and tribulations performers experience before becoming stars.)
 Seek out top-rated acting books that shine a light on process, technique, and tips.

 Auditioning for local community theater groups, school productions, teen workshops, and summer camps will help you experience what it’s like to portray a character and work with a cast.
 Different roles may require you to change the way you look, speak, and move.
 You’ll also spend many long hours on production elements that will vary depending on the medium, like rehearsals, camera setup, and scene changes.